s-20/unnamed/MetaTraits.md

 ## Lucky

 Some people are occasionally just lucky.
 They get through things not due to skill or natural ability, but because the winds of fate are at their backs.
 Of course, relying on luck can also backfire impressively.
-Luck can be pulled into any roll regardless of circumstance, and without explanation.
+Luck cannot be pulled and must be [Burned](Burn.md), but can be burned for any check at any time for any reason - or no reason at all.
+It can even be burned for a check where you've already burned another [Characteristic](Characteristic.md).

-For any check using Luck, quirks cancel successes at a one-for-one rate, and a failed check is a spectacular failure.
-You should describe how your luck turns against you in some impressive way.
+For any check using Luck, you get a Quirk on a 1 or 2.
+If you don't get at least one Effort, you should describe how your luck turns against you in some impressive way.
 If it's your Turn in [Combat](Combat.md), your turn is over and you lose all remaining actions.

 ## Daredevil

 It happens all the time in the movies - that crazy character that runs charging into a hail of bullets, but comes out unscathed.
 A great example of this is Wyatt Erp in the movie Tombstone (and, at least according to legend, in real life) - in one scene, he walks out into a lake, completely surrounded, and guns down all his attackers without taking a single hit.

-The Daredevil trait can be pulled on any check where you deliberately put yourself into danger; if you're playing it safe in any way, like using cover, or there being a net below the tightrope, or you're wearing armor, you can't use the trait.
+The Daredevil trait can be pulled on any check where you deliberately put yourself into danger; if you're playing it safe in any way, like using cover, or there being a net below the tightrope, and so on, you can't use the trait.

-In order to pull Daredevil, you have to [Burn](Burn.md) it - your luck can't last forever!
-You don't gain the normal benefits of Burning a Trait, however - your ranks in Daredevil just go down.
+YOu cannot pull Daredevil, it can only be [Burned](Burn.md) - your luck can't last forever!
+You can Burn Daredevil even if you've burned another Characteristic for the check.

 ## Genre Savvy